 Formulation, solution and interpretation of problems in momentum, energy and mass transport phenomena that occur in chemical and biological processes.
-Prerequisite: CHE 406.
+Prerequisite: Undergraduate course in transport phenomena.
 (3-0-3)

 Bionanotechnology and Interfacial Phenomena

 Bionanotechnology and Interfacial Phenomena The course will introduce the students to the interdisciplinary concept of bionanotechnology, where engineering at atomic and molecular scale is achieved via biological principles of self-assembly and self-organization.
 Structural and functional principles of bionanotechnology will be discussed with an emphasis on impact of biological nanoengineering or interfacial science.
 (3-0-3)